Andy Lee (comedian): Hamish & Andy

 Lee and Blake teamed with Ryan Shelton and several others to create a show called Radio Karate for RMIT University's student television company RMITV, broadcast on community-access television station Channel 31.
 They also trained with, and appeared on, RMIT's student radio station SYN, and they subsequently had a few spot projects on FOX FM.

 Lee and Blake then hosted a televised comedy programme on Australia's Seven Network, The Hamish and Andy Show, which was shortly cancelled after bad ratings.
 Critics acknowledged their talent but panned the show as poorly executed.
 Since this show, Lee and Blake have almost always performed together.
 They are now consistently referred to as Hamish & Andy.
 Another early TV project the duo took part in creating was the mockumentary TV show Real Stories (not to be confused with True Story, a later series by the pair).

 Blake and Lee hosted the national (Hit Network) drive-time radio program Hamish & Andy that ran between 4 pm and 6 pm, Monday to Friday.
 In 2011, the program was cut back to a weekly Friday show due to the duo wanting to pursue other opportunities.
 The radio show was considered to be immensely successful, scoring top positions in the radio ratings in the crucial Sydney and Melbourne markets (as well as Perth).
 Their audience share was around 20%, which is the highest ever recorded for a national FM show in Australia.

 Lee won the first series of Joker Poker, a celebrity poker show in which contestants win money for charity.
 He appeared on the Network Ten program Australia's Brainiest Comedian.

 He was selected as one of the entrants to the Who's Who in Australia 2011 edition.

 On 10 May 2010, Andy and Hamish appeared on the TV show Good News Week.

 In 2011, the duo made a deal with Channel Nine, creating a ten-part series called Gap Year: New York.
 In 2012, the comedy duo created a second Gap Year season, titled Hamish and Andy's: Euro Gap Year, in which the two travelled throughout Europe leading up to the 2012 London Olympic Games.
 In 2013, they continued the Gap Year series, creating a third season titled Hamish & Andy's Gap Year Asia.
 In 2014, they completed their fourth and final gap year in South America, aptly titled Hamish & Andy's Gap Year South America.
+In 2019 the duo created Hamish & Andy's “Perfect” Holiday a spiritual successor to the Gap Year series airing on Channel 9.
 Other projects the pair have worked on include a weekly podcast (as opposed to when they worked on the radio) on the PodcastOne network as well as the aforementioned TV series True Story.